specklesystems/speckle-server/CONTRIBUTING.md

 - Try to reference & note all potentially affected projects.

+### Security vulnerabilities

+For any security vulnerabilities or concerns, please contact us directly at security[at]speckle.systems.

 ### Sending a PR for Bug Fixes

 You fixed something!
 Great!
 We hope you logged it first :) Make sure though that you've covered the lateral thinking needed for a bug report, as described above, also in your implementation!
 If there any tests, make sure they all pass.
 If there are none, it means they're missing - so add them!